slavenf/sfl-library/doc/small_map.md

                     std::forward_as_tuple(std::forward<Args>(args)...) )
         ```

-        **Note:** This overload participates in overload resolution only if `KeyEqual::is_transparent` exists and is a valid type.
+        **Note:** This overload participates in overload resolution only if `Compare::is_transparent` exists and is a valid type.
 It allows calling this function without constructing an instance of `Key`.

     **Returns:**
     Iterator to the inserted element or to the already existing element.